 If you're looking for a product that is designed for hard-to-fit shotgun stocks, then the Limbsaver could be the choice for you.
 These are available in a wide variety of sizes that can accommodate any shotgun buttstock.
 Before purchasing this, you should take proper measurements of your Mossberg stock so you can be able to purchase the correct size.

-While it doesn't reduce as much recoil as some of the previous offerings, this still does a good job reducing a considerable amount of recoil.
+While it doesn't reduce as much recoil as some of our other offerings, this still does a good job reducing a considerable amount of recoil.
 If you don't mind a little bit of recoil, like a subdued amount, you'll probably like this product.
 You'll still have better control over your shotgun and be able to hit your follow up shots with dead-on accuracy.

 This might be the best recoil pad you've used in the field or at the range.
 If you hold accuracy to a high standard, then you might want to consider this version of the Limbsaver